 COGS is significant because it determines your gross margin, which affects the profit and marketability of your business when looking to finance, upgrade, or sell your company.

 At RevTek Capital, we know about financing SaaS businesses to get you to that next level.
 If your business is profitable, but you need a boost and assistance to upgrade and organize, our qualified team can help.
-Call us today at (602) 730-4558 with your financial and COGS questions.
+Connect with our team with your financial and COGS questions.